NOAA-GFDL/fre-python-tools/README.md

 ## Install with miniconda alone
-The miniconda environment.yml file installs the main branch of the fre-python-tools repository, so if you do not need to install local changes, the second step above can be omitted. i.e.:
+The miniconda environment.yml file installs the main branch of the fre-python-tools repository, so if you do not need to install local changes, you may use simply:

 ```
 conda env create --file environment.yml
 ```

-## How to install with pip alone (not generally recommended)
+## Install with pip alone (not generally recommended)
 This method will not install all prerequisites, so is not recommended except for purposes where the conda prerequisites are not needed.